thunderbird/webext-docs/menus.rst

    .. api-member::
       :name: [``attachments``]
-      :type: (array of :ref:`compose.ComposeAttachment`)
+      :type: (array of :ref:`compose.ComposeAttachment` or :ref:`messages.MessageAttachment`)
       :annotation: -- [Added in TB 83]

-      The selected attachments of a message being composed.
-The :permission:`compose` permission is required.
+      The selected attachments.
+The :permission:`compose` permission is required to return attachments of a message being composed.
+The :permission:`messagesRead` permission is required to return attachments of displayed messages.

    .. api-member::